 - Two from Developmental Psychology, Psychobiology and Individual Differences (one to be deferred to the third year)

-- Your deferred second year module and a further five optional modules
+- Your deferred second year module

 You will have a combination of lectures, seminars and practical classes.
 Lectures will introduce you to a particular topic.
 During weekly seminars you will build on the knowledge theories and ideas from the lecture and readings, sharing your views about the topic and debating the issues.
 Seminars give you personal access to the tutor as well as the opportunity to voice your views in a smaller group.

-Watch our example lectures to give you a taste of what it's like to study at Warwick.
+Watch our example lectures below to give you a taste of what it's like to study at Warwick.

 Your degree credit will come from a mixture of examinations and assessed work.